C

 Prime cost — total labor plus cost of goods sold — is the number that actually determines profitability.
 The industry target is 60% or below.
 At 60% prime cost, you have 40% of revenue remaining to cover fixed costs (rent, utilities, insurance, licences) and generate a profit.
 At 65%, you likely break even.
 At 70%, you are almost certainly losing money regardless of how busy the dining room looks.

 Use prime cost as your primary health metric.
 When your food cost is well-controlled (say, 28–30%), you have more tolerance for a slightly higher labor cost percentage.
 When food cost is elevated, you need to compress labor to compensate.
+For a systematic approach to bringing food cost down, see the guide on how to reduce food cost percentage.
 Calculate your prime cost using your food cost and labor cost numbers together — the break-even calculator incorporates both as part of the profitability picture.
 Make decisions based on prime cost, not either number in isolation.
+To calculate the fixed cost floor your prime cost needs to cover, run your numbers through the restaurant break-even guide.

 Frequently asked questions